 Premarital counseling can help couples build tools to communicate, navigate stressors, and grow together.
-A classic 2004 study showed that premarital counseling increases marital satisfaction by 30 percent.
+A

 For couples looking to be proactive in their upcoming marriage or wanting to address issues prior to walking down the aisle, premarital counseling can be a helpful way to strengthen their bond and get on the same page.